Gchaimke/Xlsx_search/README.md

 # Xlsx_search
-Search in XLSX files for value and extract file name + row to xlsx
+GUI search in XLSX files for value and extract file name + row to xlsx